FAQ of Patent

 Government official fees for filing a patent application in India by a Small entity alone or with a natural person(s) and/ or with a Startup, is INR 4000/-* for upto 30 pages, 10 claims, and single priority.
 Extra fees is payable for each additional priority, extra claims and extra pages.

-Official fee for filing the patent application in India by a Large entity INR 8000/-*, for upto 30 pages, 10 claims, and single priority.
+The official fee for filing the patent application in India by a Large entity INR 8000/-*, for upto 30 pages, 10 claims, and single priority.
 Extra fees is payable for each additional priority, extra claims and extra pages.

 |S. No.||On what payable||Official government fee for e-filing (INR)||Official government fee for physical filing (INR)|